-Student loan refinancing makes it possible to lower your rate, which can save you money on interest so you can get out of debt faster.
+Student loan refinancing makes it possible to get a lower interest rate, which can save you money on interest so you can get out of debt faster (you might also qualify for a small 0.25% discount if you sign up for automatic payments).
 But in some cases, you might need a cosigner to refinance.
-But there are ways to get a student loan consolidation, no cosigner required.
+But there are ways to get a student loan consolidation without a cosigner.

 Here are several ways to refinance student loans without a cosigner.